 • Consider the website — if there are spelling or grammar errors, it may be a scam.

 • Review the website to see if it feels legitimate.
 Follow your gut and if something seems off, it may be a scam.

-On my own website, how2winscholarships.com, I frequently receive messages from companies and organizations offering scholarships to students.
-They ask if I would help spread the word about their scholarship opportunities with my blog readers.
-Lately, I have noticed a sharp increase of shady or questionable scholarships, mostly because of the information obtained after going to the page that shares the scholarship guidelines and requirements.
-These pages are filled with grammar and spelling errors and just seem iffy to me.
+Also, I have noticed a sharp increase of shady or questionable scholarships, mostly because of the information obtained after going to the page that shares the scholarship guidelines and requirements.
+The pages are filled with grammar and spelling errors!

 From BigFuture.Collegeboard.org: How to spot college scholarship scams